iandall/nvidia-unbound/README.md

 testing purposes can be invoked stand alone (without installation).

 ## Installing Nvidia driver components ##
-Firstly download the desired driver archive from [the Nvidia web site](https://www.nvidia.com/en-us/drivers/) which will result in a file normally of the form `NVIDIA-Linux-<arch>-<version>.run`.
+Firstly download the desired driver archive from the [Nvidia web site](https://www.nvidia.com/en-us/drivers/) which will result in a file normally of the form `NVIDIA-Linux-<arch>-<version>.run`.

+Installation can be as simple as

+		nvidia-unbound NVIDIA-Linux-<arch>-<version>.run

-Installation can be as simple as `nvidia-unbound NVIDIA-Linux-<arch>-<version>.run`.
-This will unpack the Nividia driver archive into a temporary directory and install the driver according to the default options.
+This will unpack the Nividia
+driver archive into a temporary directory and install the driver according to the default options.